 \section{Conclusion}

 In this work, we introduce Spec-o3 to mitigate the manual inspection bottleneck in modern spectroscopic survey workflows.
 Spec-o3 is a tool-augmented vision-language agent that performs interleaved multimodal chain-of-thought reasoning in an astronomer-like inspection loop.
 Trained with a two-stage post-training strategy, Spec-o3 achieves state-of-the-art performance and remains robust under distribution shifts.
+At inference time, it processes spectra at $\sim$0.2\,s per sample on an 8$\times$H100 server, delivering a $\sim$50$\times$ throughput gain over expert manual inspection.
 Human evaluations confirm that its inspection trajectories are physically consistent and aligned with expert reasoning, positioning Spec-o3 as a scalable solution for the data deluge in future large-scale spectroscopic surveys.